onflow/FlowActions/docs/defi_actions_flip.md

 ### Drawbacks

 **Learning Curve:**
-- Component composition patterns require new mental models and approaches, often working backwards from a desired end state
+- Component composition patterns require new approaches, often working backwards from a desired end state
 - Debugging complex stacks can be challenging as the stacks can be quite deep
 - Performance characteristics are not yet well-understood